wittzard/Go-backend/README.md

 # Go Bookstore API

-A simple RESTful API for managing books, built with Go, Fiber, and SQLite.
+A simple RESTful API for managing books, built with Go, Fiber, and PostgreSQL.

 ## Description